eellak/gsoc2019-anonymization/README.md

     - length: If True lenght is set to ` len(entity) `, else if a number _n_ is given each entity shall be replaced with symbol _n_ times, always respecting the original alignment/format of the text.
 - p: Specify the patterns file.
 A default pattern file is given in _anonymizer/patterns.json_
+- v: If typed, verbose mode is on.
+In verbose mode all identified entities are printed on the console.